Housing

 Housing is a crucial social determinant of health.
 Individuals without stable and affordable housing often experience worse physical and mental health outcomes, and their housing situation can impact their ability to maintain consistent employment.
 For children, unstable housing can negatively affect academic performance.
 Consequently, housing has broader implications for the economy, the workforce and its pipeline, the health and social services sectors, and crime rates.

 Finally, homelessness remains a challenge in this region, as with virtually all communities in the United States.
 With counts altered due to the pandemic, there are gaps in the data showing the impact of COVID-19 on homelessness in the area.
 Across the Commonwealth, in the eastern PA COC and Lackawanna County, more than 20.0 percent of all homeless households counted in 2024 were unsheltered, compared to just over five percent in Luzerne County.
 Compared to the Commonwealth’s 20.4 percent, larger shares of the region’s unhoused population consist of children (23.3 percent average).
 Homelessness includes individuals without permanent housing, even those staying with relatives.
-Data regarding homelessness is still a challenge nationally.
-Although foreclosures increased in 2023 (9.8 percent on average for the three-county region), the share is still less severe than pre-COVID levels.
+Data regarding homelessness is still a challenge nationally, with 2025 data being unavailable except for the Eastern Pennsylvania COC, which contains Wayne and Wyoming Counties.

 View Indicators Map